cfarkas/SARS-CoV-2_illumina_analysis/README.md

 ```
 (Control file SRR10971381 must be in this directory as well).

 To test, we provided a file in this repository called SARS-CoV-2_curated_list_22_04_2020.tabular with updated SARS-CoV-2 illumina next generation sequencing datasets up to April 22, 2020.
+Also, an updated list up to May 11, 2020 is available.

 ### VCF files: